paulbaumgarten/pbaumgarten.com/myp-design/cozmo/README.md

 # 4. Take photo, save photo

 Your Cozmo has a camera.
-Admitted the resolution isn't great, but you can see what it sees easily enough.
+Admittedly the resolution isn't great, but it works easily enough.
 After we enable the camera, we then create another event handler to process the content of the image we receive.

 ```python
 cozmo.conn.send(pycozmo.protocol_encoder.EnableCamera(enable=True))